This is the multi-page printable view of this section. Click here to print.

 • When the test execution request is completed, the phrase Deletion policy test execution request has been completed is displayed.

-3 - Managing Image Security Vulnerabilities
+3 - Manage Image Security Vulnerabilities

 Supported OS